Graduated Response Early Years

 When the Designated Medical Officer (DMO) for Education has notified the Local Authority (LA) that a child may have Special Educational Needs/Disability, you will also be notified if the child attends your setting.
 The letter they send you is known as a SEND Support Notification.

 Once you have received the SEND Support Notification, you should use the Early Years Graduated Response document to put in place support for the child.
-This should be documented within the child's Surrey Support Plan (SSP).
+This should be documented within the child's Surrey Support Plan (DOC).

 You may decide to apply for Early Intervention Funding to help fund appropriate support.